josegcpa/haemorasis/README.md

 ## Docker container and further instructions

 A Docker container has been made available to facilitate the application of this pipeline in https://hub.docker.com/repository/docker/josegcpa/blood-cell-detection.
-Instructions on Docker usage are provided in the Docker container landing page and in the Supplementary Materials of the publication where this software was used (https://www.medrxiv.org/content/10.1101/2022.04.19.22273757v1) under "Setting up Haemorasis" and "Running Haemorasis".
+Instructions on Docker usage are provided in the Docker container landing page and in the Supplementary Materials of the publication where this software was used ([available on Nature Communications]([https://www.medrxiv.org/content/10.1101/2022.04.19.22273757v1](https://www.nature.com/articles/s41467-023-39676-y))) under "Setting up Haemorasis" and "Running Haemorasis".

 ### Usage of `run-slide.sh` (to run a single digitalised slide):